On the ultimate uncertainty of the top quark pole mass: Conclusions

 \section{Conclusions}

 We employed the four-loop coefficient in the pole-$\overline{\rm MS}$ quark mass relation, which has recently become available~\cite{Marquard:2015qpa}, and knowledge of the leading asymptotic behaviour of the series expansion of the mass conversion factor~\cite{Beneke:1994rs} to estimate the remainder of the series from terms above the four-loop order and the intrinsic ambiguity due to the asymptotic nature of the series.
-For the case of the top quark we find about $250~$MeV for the former and $70~$MeV for the ambiguity, which also represents the ultimate precision that can be obtained for the pole mass.
-The ambiguity of $70~$MeV is far below the accuracy that can conceivably be achieved at the Large Hadron Collider, but larger than the one foreseen in theoretical and experimental studies \cite{Beneke:2015kwa,Simon:2016htt} of a scan of the top pair production threshold at a high-energy $e^+ e^-$ collider.
+For the case of the top quark we find about $300~$MeV for the former, including an estimate of the effect of the internal bottom and charm quark mass, and $110~$MeV for the ambiguity, which also represents the ultimate precision that can be obtained for the pole mass.
+The ambiguity of $110~$MeV is far below the accuracy that can conceivably be achieved at the Large Hadron Collider, but larger than the one foreseen in theoretical and experimental studies \cite{Beneke:2015kwa,Simon:2016htt} of a scan of the top pair production threshold at a high-energy $e^+ e^-$ collider.
 In this case the pole mass ceases to be a useful concept and other mass definitions must be employed.